30 Health Benefits of Yoga

 20. You’ll Sleep Better

 We live lives that continually stimulate our brains.
-Whether we’re watching Netflix until three in the morning, or checking our messages on our phones, our brain hardly ever gets a chance to relax.
+Whether we’re watching Netflix until three in the morning, or checking our messages on our phones, our mind hardly ever gets a chance to relax.

 Yoga can help you learn to relax, and also give you some time free from stimulation, which makes it easier to fall asleep at night and encourages restful sleep.